-The parent unit had therefore begun to retire once again from the front on December 8, although a goodly number of its personnel, two-hundred-sixty other ranks - more than fifty per cent of its strength at the time - was to be seconded on December 11 for several days' work at Carnoy and at Fricourt.
+The parent unit had therefore begun to retire in anticipation thereof once again from the Front on December 8, although a goodly number of its personnel, two-hundred-sixty other ranks - more than fifty per cent of its strength at the time - was to be seconded on December 11 for several days' work at Carnoy and at Fricourt.

-Those spared this secondment had marched onwards to Méricourt l'Abbé which is where the one-hundred seventy-three other ranks from Base Depot - Private Badcock in that number - had reported...to duty.
-The newcomers were thus just in time for the six-week Christmas period to be spent well behind the lines in Corps Reserve, encamped near the city of Amiens.
+Those spared this secondment continued their withdrawal onwards to Méricourt l'Abbé which is where the one-hundred seventy-three other ranks from the Base Depot in Rouen - Private Ball among that number - had reported...to duty.
+The newcomers were thus just in time for the above-mentioned six-week interval now to be spent in quarters at Camps-en-Amienois.

-Life on the Western Front would not, however, always be as easy as that for them.
+Life on the Western Front was not, however, always going be as easy as that for Private Ball and Co..